13.2.2017 - 12.5.2017 - Výuka v letním semestru 2016/2017

 Department members lead doctoral, master’s and bachelor’s theses and teach compulsory and optional courses such as Economic History, Czech Economic History, Czechoslovak Economic History (1918-1992), History of International Relations to 1945, History of International Relations since 1945, History of the Twentieth Century I and II, Economic and Social History of the Central Europe in the 20th Century, Social History, Economic History of the World in the 20th Century, Economic History of the USA to 1945, Economic History of the USA since 1945, History of the GDR, History of the FRG, Economic and Political History of Totalitarian Regimes, Economic and Political Development of the Far East in the 20thCentury, Economic and Political History of Europe in the 20th Century, History of Financial Categories and Institutions, Origins, Current Issues and the Future of the EU, Great Britain in 20th century, Methodology and Historiography of Modern Economic History.
-The courses such as History of Latin America after 1945, From Kafka to Havel: Introduction into the History and Culture of Czech Lands, and Chapters in Economic History are taught in foreign languages.
+The courses such as History of Latin America after 1945, From Kafka to Havel: Introduction into the History and Culture of Czech Lands, Economic and Political History of Europe in the 20th Century (1918-1991), America from Independence to Financial Crisis: Special Topics in U.S. Economic History, and Chapters in Economic History are taught in foreign languages.
 See the current list with syllabi here.

 In their scientific research, the members of the Department specialize in the economic and political history of Czechoslovakia and the Czech Republic, Central and Eastern Europe, Great Britain, USA, and China in the 20th century.
 They also focus on issues of history of European Integration, social history of Central Europe in the 19th and 20th centuries and the methodology of economic and social history.